vishalned/MMEarth-train/TRAINING.md

 ## Pretraining

-**Hyperparameters:** Most hyperparameters are similar to the ones in ConvNeXt V2 repo, but here are some additional ones added.
+**Arguments:** Most arguments are similar to the ones in ConvNeXt V2 repo, but here are some additional ones added.

 ```sh
 --loss_aggr # loss aggregation strategy to account for multiple losses for each modality.
 We have implemented the uncertainty method (as explained by Kendall et al.) or the unweighted method (equal weighting of all losses).